KonradMcClure/SDR_Receiver/README.md

 # Low-Cost Software Defined Radio Receiver
 The goal of this project was to design a low-cost software-defined radio (SDR) receiver.
+This project was done for my Walla Walla University Electronics II course with my partner [Caleb Froelich](https://github.com/froeca).

 ## Design Objectives
 Our professor, [Dr. Rob Frohne](https://github.com/frohro), gave us the following design objectives:
   1. Minimum discernible signal less than 1 uV